Miracle Strip Amusement Park: Demise

 In 2004, it was announced that the 2004 season would be Miracle Strip's last.
 The owner sold the land for use in the development of condos (which were slated to be called "Miracle Condominiums").
 He cited a general lack of interest in the preceding years from tourists, loss of money and increased expenses in keeping the rides running.
 The final season ended on September 5, 2004.
 Many rides were sold or simply disappeared, but others remained, slowly decaying.
 The log flume was taken apart and moved to Wild Adventures Park in Valdosta, Georgia.
 It was slated to open as the Shaka Zulu Water Ride in late 2006, but never opened to the visitors.

 The Carousel was moved to Pier Park in April 2009, and appropriately named "The Miracle Strip Carousel".
-Its location was in the short-lived built Miracle Strip Amusement Park located beside Pier Park.
+Its location was in the short-lived built Miracle Strip at Pier Park.

 The powered tracked Sports Cars were moved to Lake Compounce in Bristol, Connecticut and reopened in 2007 as Zoomer's Gas-N-Go.

 According to the cover story in the September 7, 2009 edition of the Panama City News Herald, the remains of The Miracle Strip Amusement park would be either removed from the site to be sold, or demolished.
 This was scheduled to start on Thursday, September 10.

 By 2010, the few remaining standing structures at the park had been demolished.
 The only remains of the park are sidewalks, concrete barriers, foundations and the main thoroughfare, which is overgrown with weeds.